legiongis/cli-toolbox/docs/use_tools_create_data.md

 Use these steps to copy and paste features:

 1. In ArcMap, add the source and target datasets to the table of contents.
 2. Start an Edit session in the scratch geodatabase.
-3. Select only the features that you wish to copy from the source dataset.
+3. Select *only* the features that you wish to copy from the source dataset.
 4. Right-click in the data frame (you must be in Data View) and select Copy.
 5. Right-click in the data frame again and select Paste.
 6. Select the scratch feature class into which you’d like to paste the features.

-This can be a very slick process, because it is an Append operation with the schema type set to “NO_TEST”.
+This can be a very slick process, because it is an Append operation with the schema type set to “NO\_TEST”.
 This means that any fields that are common between the original and the target will have their values transferred.

 To take this concept further, consider the following example of how it can be used to get geometry from a single imported feature class into many different scratch geodatabases, i.e. many different landscapes.

-1. Create a blank geodatabase in the alpha code folder, for example, C:\CLI_GIS\Midwest Region\SLBE\empty.gdb
+1. Create a blank geodatabase in the alpha code folder, for example, C:\CLI\_GIS\Midwest Region\SLBE\empty.gdb
 2. If you have a dataset that will be used in all of the landscapes in SBLE, say trails.shp use **_Import to Scratch GDB_** to import this dataset into the new empty.gdb, instead of importing it to an individual scratch geodatabase.
-The result will be a feature class called imp_trails.
+The result will be a feature class called imp\_trails.
-3. Add imp_trails as a layer in all of the landscape map documents for SLBE, and, using the process described above, copy and paste features from imp_trails into the scratch feature classes for that landscape.
+3. Add imp\_trails as a layer in all of the landscape map documents for SLBE, and, using the process described above, copy and paste features from imp\_trails into the scratch feature classes for that landscape.
-4. Only update the CLI_ID and “fclass” values once the feature has been pasted into the scratch feature class.
+4. Only update the `CLI_ID` and “fclass” values once the feature has been pasted into the scratch feature class.
-5. Now, your scratch feature classes will have a combination of newly digitized features (from you) and imported features (copied from imp_buildings), while the original imp_buildings feature class remains unaltered.
+5. Now, your scratch feature classes will have a combination of newly digitized features (from you) and imported features (copied from imp\_buildings), while the original imp\_buildings feature class remains unaltered.

 <p align= "center">--UPDATING FIELDS--</p>

-Once you have geometry for all of your features, and they all have a CLI_ID and an “fclass” value, you can use **_Update Fields in Selected Records_** to batch populate (almost!) all of the remaining fields.
+Once you have geometry for all of your features, and they all have a `CLI_ID` and an “fclass” value, you can use **_Update Fields in Selected Records_** to batch populate (almost!) all of the remaining fields.
 Simply select all of the features you wish to update, enter information in the tool dialog for whatever fields you’d like to fill out, and run the tool.
 There are a number of special methods within the dialog box that allow for quick ways to fill the parameters, all of which are documented within the tool dialog itself.
 One of these features that deserves explanation here is the “Get CLI Info from Table” checkbox.
-If this box is checked, all of the CLI-related fields will be updated for each feature based on its CLI_ID.
+If this box is checked, all of the CLI-related fields will be updated for each feature based on its `CLI_ID`.
 The fields that are updated are:

-- CLI_NUM (number for landscape that the feature is in)
+- `CLI_NUM` (number for landscape that the feature is in)

-- LAND_CHAR (the feature’s landscape characteristic category)
+- `LAND_CHAR` (the feature’s landscape characteristic category)

-- RESNAME (feature name)
+- `RESNAME` (feature name)

-- CONTRIBRES (contributing status)
+- `CONTRIBRES` (contributing status)

-- ALPHA_CODE (alpha code for park location of feature)
+- `ALPHA_CODE` (alpha code for park location of feature)

-- UNIT (name of park)
+- `UNIT` (name of park)

-- REGION_CODE (name of region)
+- `REGION_CODE` (name of region)

-- UNIT_TYPE (type of park)
+- `UNIT_TYPE` (type of park)

-All of this information is pulled from the CLI Lookup Tables that are described on page 7.
+All of this information is pulled from the CLI Lookup Tables that are described on page ???.
 Filling these fields with this method ensures that the GIS data is a direct reflection of the CLI.

 Recommended use for **_Update Fields in Selected Records:_**